alpatou/fairy_assignment/README.md

 We can use the phpunit test suite of Lumen.

-Just get back to root folder and type
+Being inside the container, type

 ```bash
 phpunit